Copps Speaks Up for Public Broadcasting

 Copps again lamented what he sees as the condition of journalism in general: “The praise-worthy reporting that we honor today becomes harder to find because there is less of it.
 Across our country’s media landscape, accountability journalism is — let’s be blunt — struggling to survive. … How many stories go untold because there is no reporter on the beat?
 How many facts are never dug up?
 How many wrongdoers are not held accountable because investigative journalism is on the endangered species list in so many places?
 How do we hold the powerful accountable when 27 states don’t have an accredited reporter on Capitol Hill?”

-, Copps, a Democrat, also sounded discouraged about hopes for media reform even after Barack Obama’s election, though the commissioner didn’t use the president’s name:
+In his remarks, Copps, a Democrat, also sounded discouraged about hopes for media reform even after Barack Obama’s election, though the commissioner didn’t use the president’s name:

 “That new era finally came and a window opened, and many of us thought real media reform was just around the corner.
 Alas, it’s been 27 months now — and we’re still waiting.
 Still waiting for media reform — or even a down-payment on media reform.”
 He wants to see changes to the licensing and license renewal system and to rules regarding disclosure of the funding of political ads, among other things.